Last updated: Friday 5 March 2021

-Test centres in an Alert Level 1 and 2 area may operate in a restricted manner, ensuring that all Covid-19 requirements are being met.
+Test centres in New Zealand may operate in a restricted manner, ensuring that all Covid-19 requirements are being met.
 Read more about what to expect on test day here.
-Please check your test centres calendar for the next available tests in September and October.

 - Is my IELTS test still on?